psi4/psi4/doc/sphinxman/source/erd.rst

 These are the AcesIII electron repulsion integrals that have been partially interfaced into libmints.
-Enabling erd and adding ``set integral_package erd`` (do this in ``~/.psi4rc`` for universal effect) runs libderiv from libint for derivative integrals and erd for non-derivative integrals.
+Enabling erd and adding ``set integral_package erd`` (do this in ``~/.psi4rc`` for universal effect) runs libderiv from Libint for derivative integrals and erd for non-derivative integrals.

 .. warning:: The interface between erd and libderiv is not fully